-- 2.4 BOC Removal and Vacancy.
+2.4 BOC Removal and Vacancy.
 The appointing person may remove its members of the BOC with or without cause.
 Members shall also be removed from the BOC in the event the member dies or resigns.
-Vacancies on the BOC shall be promptly filled by the person entitled to appoint such member in accordance with the preceding paragraphs. - 2.5 Developer Monitoring and Administration.
+Vacancies on the BOC shall be promptly filled by the person entitled to appoint such member in accordance with the preceding paragraphs.

+2.5 Developer Monitoring and Administration.
 Developer will monitor this Plan and institute, and/or cause its prime contractor, stadium manager, and concessionaire to institute, commercially reasonable internal controls and monitoring procedures related to the implementation of and compliance with this Plan.
-During construction, report forms for tracking Local Small Business Enterprise (as defined in Section 3.1.3) participation, workforce utilization, and local participation will be required monthly from the prime contractor and all subcontractors and are a condition of each subcontract and such reports shall be made available to the Authority.
-Each prime contractor and subcontractor shall be required to maintain all records related to Local Small Business Enterprise (as defined in Section 3.1.3) participation, workforce utilization, and local participation for not less five years after the expiration of the applicable subcontract and to make such records available to the Authority upon request.
+During construction, report forms for tracking Local Small Business Enterprise (as defined in Section 3.1.3) participation, workforce utilization, and local participation will be required monthly from the prime contractor and all subcontractors and are a condition of each subcontract and such reports shall be made available to the CCSA.
+Each prime contractor and subcontractor shall be required to maintain all records related to Local Small Business Enterprise (as defined in Section 3.1.3) participation, workforce utilization, and local participation for not less five years after the expiration of the applicable subcontract and to make such records available to the CCSA upon request.
 After completion of construction of the Project, Developer will require its stadium manager and concessionaire submit periodic reports detailing the efforts and status of the Project with respect to this Plan.
 Developer will appoint a Community Benefits Director during the construction phase to provide leadership in the implementation and monitoring of this Plan.
-After completion of construction of the Project, Developer will designate an individual to serve as Developer's liaison regarding any issues related to compliance with this Plan. - 2.6 Public Reporting.
+After completion of construction of the Project, Developer will designate an individual to serve as Developer's liaison regarding any issues related to compliance with this Plan.

+2.6 Public Reporting.
 Developer will provide quarterly reports that will identify Developer's efforts to comply with this Plan during construction of the Project, and after conclusion of construction of the Project, Developer will continue to provide such quarterly reports until two consecutive reports demonstrate compliance with this Plan.
 Thereafter, Developer shall continue to provide such reports on an annual basis.
-Reports shall include identification of any programs created pursuant to this Plan and performance metrics related thereto, including, without limitation, the share of the stadium construction undertaken by Local Small Business Enterprises pursuant to Section 3.2.1; minority and women workforce hiring pursuant to Section 3.3.1(I); and MWBE hiring, purchasing and contracting shares pursuant to Section 3.1.7 and Section 3.3.4.
-One time (a) during the year that construction is concluded; (b) during the year after the second year of operations of the stadium is complete; and (c) during every fifth thereafter, the Developer's compliance with this Plan may be included in the annual audit performed by the Authority pursuant to the stadium license between the Authority and the Developer, pursuant to the terms of such license.
-Such audit may be requested by the BOC in its discretion; and, if requested, Developer agrees to comply with such request by providing appropriate information. - 2.7 Cost of Compliance.
-Developer acknowledges and agrees that the implementation of, and compliance with, its commitments as set forth in this Plan will require the commercially reasonable expenditure of funds, foregoing certain revenue streams, incurring higher operating expenses, and distributing other meaningful resource allocations (e.g., volunteer hours), either directly by Developer or by those charged with carrying the various provisions of this Plan on Developer's behalf.
-All parties acknowledge the resource allocations necessary to effectuate this Plan are significant and some may not be readily quantifiable.
-As such, nothing in this Section 2.7 or any other section of this Plan shall require Developer to allocate resources or otherwise incur costs other than on a commercially reasonable basis.
+For the avoidance of doubt, public reports will reflect efforts by the Developer as well as its various contractors charged with constructing, operating, and servicing the Project.
+Reports shall include identification of any programs created pursuant to this Plan and performance metrics related thereto, including, the share of the stadium construction undertaken by Local Small Business Enterprises pursuant to Section 3.2.1; minority and women workforce hiring pursuant to Section 3.3.1(I); and WMBE (as defined in section 3.1.1) hiring, purchasing and contracting shares pursuant to Section 3.1.7 and Section 3.3.4.
+One time (a) during the year that construction is concluded; (b) during the year after the second year of operations following Project completion; and (c) during every fifth year thereafter, the Developer's compliance with this Plan may be included in the annual audit performed by the CCSA pursuant to the stadium lease between the CCSA and the Developer, pursuant to the terms of such lease.
+Such audit may be requested by the BOC in its discretion; and, if requested, Developer agrees to comply with such request by providing appropriate information.

+2.7 Cost of Compliance.
+Developer acknowledges and agrees that the implementation of, and compliance with, its commitments as set forth in this Plan will require the commercially reasonable expenditure of funds, foregoing certain revenue